Massive Government tender for recruitment services halted

 New Zealand Government Procurement general manager Laurence Pidcock said the tender, which opened on August 5 and was due to close on September 30, had received "an incredible amount of interest".

-He said MBIE engaged with stakeholders before the tender opened but clearly not all voices were heard.
+He said MBIE engaged with stakeholders before the tender opened, but clearly not all voices were heard.

-The current contract, in place since 2017, involved 41 recruitment firms doing work for 179 government agencies.
+The current contract, in place since 2017, involves 41 recruitment firms doing work for 179 government agencies.
+It was worth $142 million in the last financial year.

 Under the proposal, recruiters must charge the same for filling low-skilled and low-paid roles as they would for filling more skilled and better-paid jobs.